InteractionDesignFoundation/handbook/process/ixdf-process.md

 ![](../images/hero-process.svg)

-To achieve our [Mission and Vision](/about/purpose.md), the IxDF [develops our own software](/development), [designs our products](/product/product-process.md) and creates lots of learning content.
+To achieve our [Mission and Vision](/about/purpose.md), we [develop software](/development), [design products](/product/product-process.md) and create lots of learning content.
 To keep ourselves aligned within and across teams, we use Objectives and Key Results (OKRs).

 ## Quick Links